denkiril/excurs-orel-site/wp-content/plugins/custom-upload-dir/readme.txt

 == Upgrade Notice ==

+= 3.4.4 =
+Fixed a few PHP warnings, and removed %permalink% template as it broke drafts.

+= 3.4.3.2 =
+Added support for uploads from the Gutenberg editor.

 = 3.4.2 =
 Added filter, allows users to easily extend the list of tags with anything they want.